Isamu Noguchi

-Isamu Noguchi (野口 勇, Noguchi Isamu) was an American artist and landscape architect whose artistic career spanned six decades, from the 1920s onward.
+Isamu Noguchi (野口 勇, Noguchi Isamu) was an American artist, furniture designer and landscape architect whose career spanned six decades from the 1920s.
 Known for his sculpture and public artworks, Noguchi also designed stage sets for various Martha Graham productions, and several mass-produced lamps and furniture pieces, some of which are still manufactured and sold.

 In 1947, Noguchi began a collaboration with the Herman Miller company, when he joined with George Nelson, Paul László and Charles Eames to produce a catalog containing what is often considered to be the most influential body of modern furniture ever produced, including the iconic Noguchi table which remains in production today.
-His work lives on around the world and at the Isamu Noguchi Foundation and Garden Museum in New York City.
+His work is displayed at the Isamu Noguchi Foundation and Garden Museum in New York City.

-Biography

 Early life (1904–1922)

 Isamu Noguchi was born in Los Angeles, the son of Yone Noguchi, a Japanese poet who was acclaimed in the United States, and Léonie Gilmour, an American writer who edited much of Noguchi's work.

 Yone had ended his relationship with Gilmour earlier that year and planned to marry The Washington Post reporter Ethel Armes.
 After proposing to Armes, Yone left for Japan in late August, settling in Tokyo and awaiting her arrival; their engagement fell through months later when Armes learned of Léonie and her newborn son.

 In 1906, Yone invited Léonie to come to Tokyo with their son.
 She at first refused, but growing anti-Japanese sentiment following the Russo-Japanese War eventually convinced her to take up Yone's offer.
 The two departed from San Francisco in March 1907, arriving in Yokohama to meet Yone.
 Upon arrival, their son was finally given the name Isamu (勇, "courage").
 However, Yone had married a Japanese woman by the time they arrived, and was mostly absent from his son's childhood.
 After again separating from Yone, Léonie and Isamu moved several times throughout Japan.

 In 1912, while the two were living in Chigasaki, Isamu's half-sister, pioneer of the American Modern Dance movement Ailes Gilmour, was born to Léonie and an unknown Japanese father.
 Here, Léonie had a house built for the three of them, a project that she had the 8-year-old Isamu "oversee".
 Nurturing her son's artistic ability, she put him in charge of their garden and apprenticed him to a local carpenter.
 However, they moved once again in December 1917 to an English-speaking community in Yokohama.

 In 1918, Noguchi was sent back to the US for schooling in Rolling Prairie, Indiana.
 After graduation, he left with Dr. Edward Rumely to LaPorte, where he found boarding with a Swedenborgian pastor, Samuel Mack.
 Noguchi began attending La Porte High School, graduating in 1922.
 During this period of his life, he was known by the name "Sam Gilmour".